- Climate Change and the Ocean

 - Reduce federal government emissions by 28% by the year 2020.

-In June 2014, President Obama announced a series of executive actions to reduce carbon pollution, prepare the U.S. for the impacts of climate change, and lead international efforts to address global climate change.
-At the forefront of President Obama’s Plan to cut carbon includes reducing carbon pollution from power plants, accelerating clean energy leadership, building a 21st century transportation sector, cutting waste in homes, businesses, and factories, reducing other greenhouse gas emissions, and federal leadership.
-More on President Obama’s Climate Action Plan can be found here.
+In June 2014, Former President Obama announced a series of executive actions to reduce carbon pollution, prepare the U.S. for the impacts of climate change, and lead international efforts to address global climate change.
+At the forefront of Former President Obama’s Plan to cut carbon includes reducing carbon pollution from power plants, accelerating clean energy leadership, building a 21st century transportation sector, cutting waste in homes, businesses, and factories, reducing other greenhouse gas emissions, and federal leadership.
+More on Former President Obama’s Climate Action Plan can be found here.

 - California King Tides: “Snap the Shore, See the Future” (November 2015)